covcom/205CDE/labs/01 Introduction to Git/worksheet.md

 ls -l
 ```

 The l flag displays the directory contents in a list format.
 Click on the file in the file tree to begin editing.
 The file extension you added marks this as being a markdown file which is used to create documentation.

-Down the right-hand edge you will see a number of icons.
-If you click on the book icon you will be presented with a split editor.
-You will be able to enter your markup in the left pane whilst viewing the rendered layout in the right pane.
+If you right-click on a markhown file and select Preview, you will be able to preview the formatted contents on the file.

 Enter the following markup.
 ```